linaGirl/ee-log/README.md

 	--------------------------------------------------------------------------------
 	23 14:53:15.482 > /test.js 16:2, Object.<anonymous>               >>> 70 ab ac 0 0 0 0 0 3a 0 0 0 3b 0 0 0 f0 34 72 1 0 0

+### disbale logging on a per module base

+	// call this from inside your module, no logs will be displayed anymore log.disbale();

+	// enable logging again
+	log.enable();